-The UM Risk and Insurance Management office advocates that use policies on 12 and 15 passenger vans be reviewed and include the following criteria:
+In light of the above the UM Risk and Insurance Management office note that departmental policies on 12- and 15-passenger vans should be reviewed and include the following requirements:

-- Limit capacity to 10 people.
+- Passenger Van Safety limts capacity of 10 people.
+The back seat must be removed to facilitate this requirement.
 The NHSTA report noted that vans with more than 10 people had a higher rollover rate.

 - Vehicle operators should assure that all their passengers are wearing their seat belts.
 The NHTSA indicates that you can reduce your chance of being killed in a rollover by about 75% just by wearing a seat belt.

-- Limit Speed to 65 MPH on all passenger vans (slower during various conditions).
+- Limit Speed to 65 MPH (slower during various conditions).
 In most of the van accidents reported, speed was a contributing factor.

-- No driver younger than 21 should be allowed to drive a passenger van.
+- No driver younger than 21 should be allowed to drive.
 All drivers should be a University of Missouri employee or recognized volunteer.

 - There should be no roof racks or trailer hitches on the vehicles.
-Luggage and gear should be stored in the vehicle (with a limit of ten passengers, there will be more storage area.
-However, the rear window should not be blocked by luggage.
-These vehicles should not be used to tow trailers.
+Luggage and gear should be stored in the vehicle (with a limit of ten passengers, there will be more storage area, however the rear window should not be blocked by luggage).

 - For long distance trips, drivers should rotate every two hours.
 We recommend a maximum driving shift of two hours, with no driver taking more than three shifts.
 The maximum driving day with three drivers should not exceed 18 hours.